SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/content/blog/test.rst

 :date: 20180928 10:30
 :tags: tutorial
-:category: testing
+:category: test
-:slug: testing
+:slug: test
-:author: Dennis Nguyen-Do
+:author: Nguyen-Do, Dennis
 :summary: Does this even work

 .. todo:
   0. Get the content and writing skeleton down first
-  05. Get the images that you need in the right directory
-  1. Navigation
   2. Social Media Links
-  3. Image Formatting in-line
   4. Output Plots for EDA
-  5. Finish Entry Blog post
-  6. Get cover banner to properly read
   7. Deploy it to github pages
+  8. get user input from html forms and calculate a job performance score....Do i really need to use flask for this?

 This is about post about testing testing whether this thing even works